You may have recently given up smoking

 - Eucalyptus oil can also be helpful.
 Heat some water in a pot, and add 5 to 10 drops of eucalyptus essential oil.
 Then face down over the pot covering your head with a towel, and inhale the steam until the water cools down.

-If giving up the habit of smoking is proving impossible for you, this alternative might be helpful.
+If giving up the habit of smoking is proving impossible for you, this alternative

 With the winter months ahead and the risk of smokers cough and/or bronchitis (always more prevalent in smokers), this is the perfect time to carry out these natural remedies.